Counterfactual Concept Bottleneck Models: Key Findings Results

 \subsection{Why not?
 Counterfactual actionability}

 \textbf{CF-CBMs outperform baselines in counterfactuals' validity.
 (Table~\ref{tab:validity})} CF-CBMs attain the highest counterfactual validity across all datasets when compared to counterfactual generation baselines applied to the concept space of standard CBMs.
 This result shows that CF-CBMs can effectively generate concept vectors that lead to user-requested class labels.
 The gap w.r.t. baselines increases in complex datasets involving a vast search space over multiple concepts and classes.
 In the MNIST addition dataset (20 concepts, 19 classes), CF-CBMs achieve $+14$ percentage points (p.p.) higher validity than VAECF and $+7$ p.p. higher than VCNet.
-In CUB (118 concepts, 200 classes), CF-CBMs find solutions with a significantly higher validity w.r.t. iterative methods: $+33$ p.p. higher than BayCon and $+20$ p.p. higher than C-CHVAE.
+In CUB (118 concepts, 200 classes), CF-CBMs find solutions with a significantly higher validity w.r.t. iterative methods: $+33$ p.p. higher than BayCon and $+20$ p.p. higher than C-CHVAE. \reviewed{Lastly, in the CIFAR10 and SIIM Pneumothorax datasets, CF-CBMs continue to achieve the highest validity.}

 \textbf{CF-CBMs balance counterfactuals' reliability with minimal user effort.
 (Figure \ref{fig:plot_cf})} High-quality counterfactuals should satisfy two key properties simultaneously: to be reliable and to require the least amount of users' effort to act upon.
 However, minimizing user's effort alone might lead to learning shortcuts producing less reliable counterfactuals, while optimizing reliability might generate counterfactuals that change the values of multiple concepts and represent a significant burden for users to take actions.
 For this reason, these two properties should be evaluated together: \begin{itemize} \item \textbf{CF-CBMs generate reliable counterfactuals:} When processing large datasets, the training distribution covers a large portion of the feasible action space.
 For this reason, counterfactual solutions close to training samples are likely to be more reliable, as discussed by~\citet{Pawelczyk_2020,laugel2019issues,wachter2017counterfactual}.
 Our results show that CF-CBMs generate highly reliable counterfactuals across all datasets.
 Baseline models instead struggle to produce counterfactual close to training samples in at least one dataset. \item \textbf{CF-CBMs generate counterfactuals requiring minimal user effort to act upon:} CF-CBMs consistently generate counterfactuals close to the optimal sparsity i.e., the fewest possible concept changes to alter the class prediction.
 This represents a significant result in terms of actionability because each concept modification requires user effort.
 For this reason, should a counterfactual require many concept label changes compared to the original concept vector, it would lead to a substantial unnecessary effort.
 Across all datasets, CF-CBMs stand out for their consistency in this aspect: their counterfactuals are either the sparsest or very close to the sparsest.
 This makes them highly effective and user-friendly, avoiding the burden of unnecessary actions. \end{itemize}